w3c/adapt/explainers/well-known-destinations.md

+# Well-known destinations

-# Using well-known URLs and link types for accessible, machine-readable information architecture
+**or: Using well-known URLs and link types for accessible, machine-readable information architecture**

 ## Authors